The world of office data security is constantly evolving.

 Whether it’s something as sophisticated as a hacker sneaking into your network system, or a confidential document found alone on your printer tray falls into the wrong hands, the damage is far-reaching.

-Despite desktop computers and laptops often coming to mind, printers are actually often a company’s most vulnerable pieces of technological equipment.
+Despite desktop computers and laptops often coming to mind, printers, copiers, and scanners are often a company’s most vulnerable pieces of technological equipment.
 Still, they typically get less protection and security attention than other areas.

 Ask yourself this:

 Most security breaches happen at an endpoint device on a network, like a printer.
-So, if you’re not confident in saying yes to question #4, then you’re probably more vulnerable to a security breach than you think.
+If you’re not confident in saying yes to question #4, then you’re vulnerable to a security breach.

 Ultimately, there’s no better solution than working with an experienced managed print services (MPS) partner.
 The best providers will stay on top of the latest security trends and ensure that you’re up to date with the right software and hardware solutions that will keep your system secured.
 They’ll also build strategies that address your specific industry and company needs.
 After all, no two businesses or situations are identical.